kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

   - Round 2+:
     - If Juhani is Stunned, use Improved Flurry until she gives up
     - If Juhani is not Stunned, use bumping to displace her until you can use Critical Strike again for Sneak Attacks
       - If you used Stun to drop Juhani's AC, you should use Critical Strike just once to try to Stun again, then use Improved Flurry to maximize attacks against the lower AC
-    - If Juhani is under half health, you can switch to Flurry to try to finish her off or just keep up with Critical Strike
+      - If you didn't use Stun, keep up Critical Strike until Juhani is Stunned or her health is under half, then switch to Improved Flurry
 - Juhani accosts you and is redeemed
 - Return to Ebon Hawk
 - *Force: Cast Burst of Speed*